 Reflection: Matthew 1:1-16, 18-23

 This Gospel begins with the words: “This is how the birth of Jesus Christ came about.”
 Matthew then details the story of Mary’s betrothal to Joseph and the appearance of the angel announcing to Mary that she would bear a child.
-However, her child would be not conceived with Joseph, Mary’s spouse.
-Mary truly was a woman of faith.
-Here she is listening to the angel that appeared to her and yet Mary accepted this bizarre announcement with seeming equanimity.
-Mary had to have had a deep faith.
-She also must have had a loving and trusting relationship with God long before the angel appeared to her and announced this good news, because she accepted the angel’s announcement without hesitation.
+However, Mary’s child would be not conceived with Joseph, her spouse.
+Mary must have had a loving and trusting relationship with God long before the angel appeared to her and announced this good news, because she accepted the angel’s announcement without hesitation.

 Mary was chosen by God.
 However, we also have been chosen by God!
 Ask yourself: Do I truly believe this?
 Take some time today to sit quietly and several times say to yourself: “I am God’s chosen one.”
 Repeat that sentence several times and let this reality soak into your being!